dotsnav/dotsnav/README.md

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image27.png?raw=true)

 ### Renderer
-To draw the navmesh while playing, add a DotsNav Renderer component to a gameobject.
+To draw the navmesh while playing, add a DotsNavRenderer component to a gameobject.
 If the renderer is attached to the camera it can draw in the game view as well as the scene view.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image7.png?raw=true)